ibm-ecosystem-engineering/Watson-Speech/STTApplication/readme.md

 ```
 Before you can use this you will need to modify the following:
  - **Image.** This should point to image in the registry that you pushed to earlier.
- - **STT_SERVICE_ENDPOINT.** This should be set to include the name and port of the Watson STT service running your Kubernetes or OpenShift cluster.
+ - **STT_SERVICE_ENDPOINT.** Set this to the name and port of the Watson STT Kubernetes Service running your Kubernetes or OpenShift cluster.
-You can check the service endpoint with the following command.
+You can find the Service with the following command.
 ```
 kubectl get svc
 ```